 Applicants must be physically fit, capable of completing the rigors of pasture work, and able to work in a variety of weather conditions.
 Though previous experience with livestock is not necessary to apply, we do ask that applicants be very comfortable handling larger animals.
 Mostly, we encourage a willingness to learn and ability to self-direct.

 Duration is negotiable.
-There is a minimum commitment of three months with options up to a year.
+There is a minimum commitment of three months with options up to one year.

 Five days a week with occasional weekend hours — roughly 35-45 hours a week total